AshkanE11/Green/README.md

 # Disclaimer

-Evil Limiter is provided by bitbrute "as is" and "with all faults".
+Green is provided by Ashkan Ebtekari "as is" and "with all faults".
 The provider makes no representations or warranties of any kind concerning the safety, suitability, lack of viruses, inaccuracies, typographical errors, or other harmful components of this software.
 There are inherent dangers in the use of any software, and you are solely responsible for determining whether Green is compatible with your equipment and other software installed on your equipment.